-As many as 25 Billion devices are expected to be connected by 2020 and the market size is predicted to reach at a value of USD 11 Trillion.
+As many as 25 Billion devices are expected to be connected by 2020 and the market size is predicted to reach a value of USD 11 Trillion.
 With these stats and figures in mind, let us see what IoT leaders think about this technology’s impact on business in a connected world.

 A multinational corporation like Hitachi sees the IoT as one of the largest opportunities ever.
 This organization believes that it will generate an income as much as 200 Billion USD by IoT alone by 2020.
 It seems a little far-fetched goal when the organization itself is a 100 Billion USD concern but Hitachi has witnessed and understands the potential of IoT.

-Hitachi is one organization which has been making sensors which would transmit data on trains, mining equipment and dozens other industrial devices for more than 10 years now.
+Hitachi is one organization which has been making sensors which would transmit data on trains, mining equipment and dozens of other industrial devices for more than 10 years now.
 Now, the company is making moves to deliver its Internet Of Things offerings to even more vertical markets.

 Similar opportunities are awaiting a large number of organizations globally as the Internet of Things revolution takes hold.
 Predictions by McKinsey Global Institute state that the economic impact of IoT will reach up to USD 11 Trillion by 2025.